 Yield

-Realistically this peach crisp will serve 6 people!
-If you serve it as a dessert with a scoop of vanilla ice cream it can likely feed 8-10 people since the peach crisp portion can be a bit smaller.
+The peach crisp will serve 6.
+If you serve it as a dessert with a scoop of vanilla ice cream it can feed 8-10 people.

 Recipes you may love!